hgrif/airflow-tutorial/README.md

 ### Test the DAG

-Check that the DAG is valid by executing the file with python:
+First check that DAG file contains valid Python code by executing the file with Python:

 ```{bash}
 $ python airflow_tutorial.py
 ```

-Airflow checks for DAGs in its `$AIRFLOW_HOME/dags/` folder.
-Move `airflow_tutorial.py` to the folder `dags/` (or `~/airflow/dags if you didn't set `AIRFLOW_HOME`).
-Your job is automatically picked up and scheduled to run.

-You can manually test a single task with `airflow test`:
+You can manually test a single task for a given `execution_date` with `airflow test`:

 ```{bash}
 airflow test airflow_tutorial_v01 print_world 2016-07-01
 ```

-This runs the task locally as if it was for the given date, ignoring other tasks and without communication to the database.
+This runs the task locally as if it was for 2017-07-01, ignoring other tasks and without communicating to the database.

 ### Run the DAG